ivotron/popper2-paper/paper/paper.md

 ![DOT diagram of a Popper workflow DAG](./figures/wf.pdf){#fig:casestudy .center height=35%}

-A popper workflow consists of a series of syntactical components called steps, where each step represents a node in the workflow DAG, with a `uses` attribute specifying the required container image.
+A Popper workflow consists of a series of syntactical components called steps, where each step represents a node in the workflow DAG, with a `uses` attribute specifying the required container image.
 The `uses` attribute can reference Docker images hosted in container image registries; filesystem paths for locally defined container images (Dockerfiles); or publicly accessible GitHub repositories that contain Dockerfiles.
 The commands or scripts that need to be executed in a container can be defined by the `args` and `runs` attributes.
 Secrets and environment variables needed by a step can be specified by the `secrets` and `env` attributes respectively for making them available inside the container associated with a step.